I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 4X

 When I ordered the pieces for review, the Fits Everybody tee was only available in a 4X in black.
 I decided to give it ago, and I think it turned out pretty well.
 There was a little extra fabric in the shoulder area, so for an even closer fit, I'd size down.
 I'd say the sizing is really flexible depending on what look you are going for.
-The cut of the tee is a teeny bit shorter than a classic t-shirt, but it's definitely longer than a full-on crop.
+The cut of the tee is a teeny bit shorter than a classic T-shirt, but it's definitely longer than a full-on crop.

 Shop SKIMS Tees